brombal/stylix-docs/markdown/selectors.md

 </$.ul>
 ```

-Stylix scopes any selectors in the `$css` object under the element that defines them.
+Stylix scopes all selectors in the `$css` object under the element that defines them.
 In the above example, the styles for `li` are local to only the elements under the `ul`.

 ## Referencing the parent selector with `&`